$148 Find Cheap Flights from Minneapolis to Puerto Rico

 • What is the cheapest time of day to fly to Puerto Rico?

-The cheapest time of day to fly to Puerto Rico is generally at night, when round-trip flights cost $200 on average.
-Morning departures are around 58% more expensive than evening flights, on average.
-The most expensive time of day to fly to Puerto Rico is generally in the afternoon, which is peak travel time and where the average cost of a ticket is $479.
+The cheapest time of day to fly to Puerto Rico is generally in the morning, when round-trip flights cost $495 on average.
+The most expensive time of day to fly to Puerto Rico is generally in the morning, which is peak travel time and where the average cost of a ticket is $495.

 Top tips for finding cheap flights to Puerto Rico